 Output data can be graphed, analysed and compared with other PVoutput contributors over various time periods.
 The ability to compare with similar systems within close proximity allows both short and longer term performance issues to be identified.

-While proutput is primarily focused on monitoring energy generation, it also provides equally capabable facilities to upload and monitor energy consumption data from various energy monitoring devices.
+While provides equally capabable facilities to upload and monitor energy consumption data from various energy monitoring devices.

 Both solar generation and energy consumption data can be combined to provide a live 'Net' view of energy being generated and consumed.